-The counter in Carey's tiny shop — where he repairs horns and woodwinds as well as guns — now displays wallet-sized cards with information about a suicide hotline.
-A poster by the door offers advice about ways to keep guns out of the hands of friends or relatives at risk of killing themselves.
+Carey's shop counter now displays wallet-sized cards with information about a suicide hotline.
+A poster by the door offers advice about ways to keep guns away from friends or relatives at risk of killing themselves.

-Carey says some of his customers take materials home, or ask a few questions.
-But the conversations tend to be brief.
+Carey says some customers take materials home, or ask a few questions.
+The conversations tend to be brief.

 "Suicide is one of those morose subjects that a lot of us don't want to talk about," he said.
 "But it's all too common.
 I believe any method of suicide prevention is worth a good hard try."

-Across the U.S., suicides account for nearly two-thirds of all gun deaths — far outnumbering gun homicides and accidental deaths.
+Across the U.S., suicides account for nearly two-thirds of all gun deaths — far outnumbering gun homicides.
 In 2014, according to federal data, there were 33,599 firearm deaths; 21,334 of them were suicides.
 That figure represents about half of all suicides that year; but in several western Colorado counties, and in some other Rocky Mountain states with high gun-ownership rates, more than 60 percent of suicides involve firearms.

-A map of state suicide rates reveals a striking pattern.
-Along with Alaska, the states with the highest rates form a contiguous bloc of the interior West — Montana, Idaho, Wyoming, Nevada, Colorado, Utah and New Mexico.
+Along with Alaska, the states with the highest rates form a contiguous bloc — Montana, Idaho, Wyoming, Nevada, Colorado, Utah and New Mexico.
 All have age-adjusted suicide rates at least 50 percent higher than the national rate of 12.93 suicides per 100,000 people; Montana's rate, 23.80, is the highest in the nation.